I am heavily indebted to Fritz Pohle for most of the Gutmann information.

 The German Nazi emissary in Mexico made a statement that Toller was no longer a German and could not speak for Germans.

-In the manner of a charlatan, National Socialism declares that only I determine what culture is, and I reserve the right to decide whether what was honored as culture in past times can really be described and appreciated as such. [. , .]
-In the mouth of a German National Socialist, the expression "true German culture" therefore has a double meaning: it asserts the distinction between a culture that is true and one that it is not
+From the introduction to the first lecture series - " In the manner of a charlatan, National Socialism declares that only I determine what culture is, and I reserve the right to decide whether what was honored as culture in past times can really be described and appreciated as such. [. , .]
+In the mouth of a German National Socialist, the expression "true German culture" therefore has a double meaning: it asserts the distinction between a culture that is true and one that it is not "

 "For the first time, the league made its public appearance on April 23.
 Dr. Vicente Lombardo Toledano, Mexico's greatest labor leader, spoke about Goethe.
 The lecture took place at the Palacio de Bellas Artes and was broadcast to the whole country through the government's radio station. - The hall was as crowded as possible only in Mexico.
 Every standing room, even the hallways were crowded with listeners, and hundreds of people had no way to find room in the hall.
 Countless Germans, Austrians and Mexicans were present, and the German (Nazi) legation was 'represented' by five people "